Updated on July 8th, 2025 by Felix Martinez

 Utility companies often benefit from multiple advantages.
 The first is that they usually operate in a near-monopoly on the areas that they service.

-Because demand for Fortis’s utility services doesn’t change much in various economic environments, Fortis’s results have been quite resilient through economic uncertainties, including the one we’re experiencing in which inflation and interest rates are higher than recent history.
+Because demand for Fortis’s utility services remains relatively stable across various economic environments, Fortis’s results have been relatively resilient in the face of economic uncertainties, including the current one, where inflation and interest rates are higher than in recent history.

-In addition, Fortis is unique because of its cross-border exposure.
-Its timely U.S. acquisitions of regulated utilities since 2013 have allowed Fortis to now generate more than half of its revenue from that country.
+Additionally, Fortis is unique due to its cross-border exposure.
+Its timely U.S. acquisitions of regulated utilities since 2013 have allowed Fortis to generate more than half of its revenue from that country.

 - 2007 earnings-per-share: $1.32